dadrus/heimdall/.github/pull-request-template.md

 Please note: This project expects semantic PRs.
 That means each PR name must comply to the pattern "tag: description", with "tag" being one from the following list and "description" being the name/description of your PR:

+* build - The PR is related to the build system of the project
+* chore - The PR is about housekeeping, like fixing typos, and alike
+* ci - The PR updates the CI
+* docs - The PR updates the documentation
+* deps - The PR updates dependencies
 * feat - The PR implements a new feature
 * fix - The PR fixes for a bug
+* perf - The PR implements new performance tests
+* refactor - The PR is about code refactoring
-* docs - The PR updates the documentation
+* revert - The PR reverts one of the previous PRs
 * style - The PR updates the UI style
-* refactor - The PR is about code refactoring
-* perf - The PR implements new performance tests
 * test - The PR implements new tests
-* build - The PR is related to the build system of the project
-* ci - The PR updates the CI
-* chore - The PR is about housekeeping, like dependency updates, and alike
-* revert - The PR reverts one of the previous PRs
 * wip - The PR is not yet ready for review; it is Work in Progress.

 E.g.: "feat: Some cool feature".